Priyank-Ahuja/Amazon-Fine-Food-Reviews/README.md

 ### Objective:

 Given a review, determine whether the review is positive (rating of 4 or 5) or negative (rating of 1 or 2).

+## WORK FLOW
+1. Data Cleaning : Deduplication
+2. Text Preprocessing
+3. Converted Text to Vectors using :
+   a.
+Bag of Words
+   b.
+TF-IDF
+   c.
+Avg-W2V
+   d.
+TF-IDF W2V
+4. Applied t-SNE on all vectorization techniques
+5. Applied KNN after all vectorization techniques to find the best model
+6. Applied Naive Bayes after all vectorization techniques to find the best model
+7. Applied Logistic Regression after all vectorization techniques to find the best model
+8. Applied SVM after all vectorization techniques to find the best model
+9. Applied Decision Tress after all vectorization techniques to find the best model